alex-isv/solutions-engineering/ARM/Running_Ollama_OpenWebUI_on_SUSE_RKE2_cluster_with_Ampere_ARM_worker.md

 <ins> Setup environment </ins>

-- Harvester 1.3.1 server running on GIGABYTE Ampere Altra ARMv8 80 cores.( For production environment it's recommended to have a cluster of at least 3 Harvester nodes)
+- Harvester 1.3.1 server running on GIGABYTE Ampere Altra ARMv8 80 cores.
+(For the production environment it's recommended to have a cluster with at least 3 Harvester nodes)
 - Micro 6.0 ARM based VMs as part of the RKE2 cluster.
 - 2nd GIGABYTE Ampere Altra as a worker node (SLES 15.6 ARM based).